molevol-ub/Dysdera_silvatica_genome/v2/README.md

 # Introduction
-  The huge improvement of sequencing techonologies and computational methods over the last few years has allowed to obtain high-quality chromosome-level assemblies.
+The huge improvement of sequencing technologies and computational methods over the last few years has allowed to obtain high-quality chromosome-level assemblies.
 Here, we present some notes on chromosome-level genome assembly of the spider *Dysdera silvatica* (version 2) which represents an improved version of the previous draft genome (version 1).

 # Citation
 version 2: